Early Intervention Behavior Support

 Patty can also work as a case manager or consultant to families that are already engaged in therapies.
 Sometimes getting everyone on the same page and getting the same information becomes difficult and time consuming.
 Patty has years of experience working with teacher, doctors, occupational therapists, speech therapists, and therapeutic teams.
 She can act as a point person when team collaboration is necessary.

-Lauren – M.ED., BCBA, specializes in early intervention ABA therapy for children ages 18 months-6 years old.
-She is extremely passionate about working with children, families, and other service providers to provide effective, evidence-based behavior interventions to increase functional skills while decreasing behaviors that present safety concerns, barriers to learning, and interfere with the child achieving successful social and adaptive outcomes in their natural environment.
-Lauren’s mission is to empower, make meaningful change, and improve the quality of life of children and their families.
+Ariana specializes in early intervention services as well as parent training for Applied Behavior Analysis therapy for children ages 2-18.
+She is extremely passionate about working with children, families, and other service providers to provide effective, evidence-based behavior interventions to increase functional skills while decreasing behaviors that present safety concerns, barriers to learning, and interfere with a child’s potential to achieve successful social and adaptive outcomes in their natural environment.
+Ariana’s passion is to empower, enrich, create meaningful change, and increase the quality of life for children and their families.

 Call the Child Success Center – 310.899.9597 for more information.